mhluska/blackjack-discard-tray-photos/README.md

 ## FAQ

-- Why is there 365 photos?
+- Why are there 365 photos?

 One photo of the empty tray plus 364 card photos (7 decks).
 I used a 6 deck discard tray but managed to fit 7 decks in there.
 You really only need the first